 It takes all kinds.

 - The first event hosted by the Corridor Business Journal was our annual Women of Influence Awards.
-Since 2005, we have celebrated nearly 150 local female role models.
+Since 2005, we have celebrated more than 150 local female role models.
 We also provide free tickets to the awards dinner to organizations like the Girl Scouts of Eastern Iowa and Western Illinois that are committed to helping advance young women leaders.

 If you have suggestions for future event speakers, panelists or honorees, please email firstname.lastname@example.org for more information.